Hart wrestling family: Great-grandchildren and in-laws

-Tobi McIvor has three daughters, Jessica and Amanda Steed born in 1995 and 1996 respectively, and Isabelle, born in 2006.
+Tobi McIvor has three daughters, Jessica and Amanda Steed born in 1995 and 1996 respectively, and Isabella McIvor, born in 2006.
 Tobi is married to a man named Mike McIvor.

 Edward Annis (Teddy Hart) has a son, Bradley Annis, with his ex-girlfriend Kim, born in 2001.
 Hart has also married a woman named Fay.
 She has been involved in his wrestling career.
 Annis and his wife have divorced.

 Jade Hart Lambros has a daughter named Kyra Beans (born June 2010) with her husband Steve Lambros.

 Alexandra Sabina Hart has a son, Grayson Knight Cassidy (born June 20, 2015, at 1:25 am).

 Dallas Hart has a daughter named Vylet Louise Hart.

 Kristen Culbreth has two sons with her husband: Lachlan, (pronounced Lock-lin) and Maddox Culbreth.

 Natalie Neidhart (Natalya) is married to fellow wrestler TJ Wilson (Tyson Kidd).

 Brooke Hart is married to Peter Minnema better known under his ring name "Pistol" Pete Wilson.

 Conor Hart is married to a woman named Inka Foster Hart.

+Farrah Hart has one daughter named Bria.

 Brock Patrick Hart is married to a woman named Melissa Johnson Hart.

 Brit is married to a man by the name Jamie Harling, who works with her at the Rouge restaurant in Calgary.

 Georgia Smith was engaged to British musician Adam Barry, the singer of the band Merrymouth.